 Social Proof marketing leverages one of the most powerful psychological effects we experience in our everyday lives.
-It is the reason why trendy bars make people queue outside, and why bartenders “salt” tip jars with their own money.
-Using Social Proof in your marketing can have a dramatic impact on your online sales.
+It is the reason why trendy bars make people queue outside and bartenders “salt” tip jars with their own money.
+This article shows you how the biggest brands use Social Proof in their digital marketing.

 - What is Social Proof

-- 18+ Ways To Use Social Proof in Your Marketing
+- 16 Ways Elite Brands Use Social Proof In Their Marketing

 - Social Proof and Marketing in 2020

 Social Proof marketing is proven strategy for eCommerce and retail websites.
 For example, adding reviews and testimonials to a product page has been shown to increase order values by an average of 31%.
 Similarly, creating live Social Proof by showing information about recent sales can generate up to 15% more conversions from the same amount of traffic.
 This article explains why Social Proof is so effective for digital marketing and shows you how the biggest brands use it to get more sales and sign-ups.

 Social Proof is a psychological effect that causes us to imitate the people around us.
 Because of the effect, we often conform to the expectations and opinions of our peers without considering them rationally.
 It has a greater impact on our behaviour in situations where we are unsure about a decision or what to do.

 E-commerce websites like Amazon and Ebay incorporate Social Proof into their product pages because it helps customers choose the best items without seeing or touching them.
 The fact that customer reviews are available for most items is one reason why Amazon converts four times more browsers than an average eCommerce website.
 Retail brands like Target and Next also use Social Proof to increase their conversion rate.
 In their case, the effect is used to reassure customers, provide user-generated content about their products, and reinforce the shopping context.